Lorna Hopkin, the Ordinary Ironman, in Hawaii

 Did You Know?

 Lorna also raises money for the Lullaby Trust if you would like to join in her effort.
-She is also competing in the London Marathon in April to raise funds for them: https://www.justgiving.com/fundraising/lorna-hopkin1
+She also invites you to join her and parents around the world in a Wave of Light by lighting a candle on October 15 to commemorate the lives of babies lost.

 Topics